 IRAs are more flexible and liquid than you might think

 Roth IRAs in particular come with a surprising amount of flexibility.
 If you make direct contributions to a Roth IRA, you can typically withdraw these contributions early, which means before age 59 ½, without paying additional taxes or a penalty (which isn’t the case for a 401(k) or traditional IRA).
-However, you’ll still owe income tax and a 10% penalty on earnings (or money you earn on your contributions) you take out of your Roth IRA before retirement with a few exceptions.
+However, if you withdraw earnings early, you’ll generally pay income tax and a 10% penalty with a few exceptions.
 For example, one popular exception allows you to withdraw up to $10,000 in earnings for a first-time home purchase.

 If you have a traditional IRA, you might be able to execute a Roth conversion and benefit from the flexibility that comes with a Roth IRA.
 If you decide to do this, Wealthfront offers easy Roth conversions that eliminate the paperwork and hassle.
 Just keep in mind that you need to wait at least five years after the Roth conversion to be able to withdraw contributions without paying a penalty.